(July 15 tentative date for Team USA arrival for pre-regatta training)

 While qualification points accumulated at Qualifying Points Regattas by a sailor are important in the final decision as to which sailors will be chosen by the Selection Committee to compete on any USA championship team (Team USA), qualification points are not the only criteria.
 A sailor’s practice of appropriate Corinthian spirit, sportsmanship and general behavior are an important component in the selection process.

 (Only regattas that have been completed prior to February 28, 2022 are eligible)

 A qualifying regatta must have a minimum of twelve (12) boats sail in the event in order for points to be awarded.

 Qualification Calculation Formula: (N-F) + 1 divided by N, multiplied by W = Qualification Points (carried to 3 decimals)

 N = number of boats that sailed in the regatta

 F = sailors’ finish position in the entire fleet (not flight) e.g., Open, Women’s, U17

 W = the event Bonus or Weighting Multiple – to indicate importance of event in qualification

-Any Team that has earned a top three “podium” finish in the Gold Fleet at the 2019 I420 Worlds or 2019 Jr. Europeans will be offered an invitation to become a Member of Team USA at the 2020 World Championship.
+Any Team that has earned a top three “podium” finish in the Gold Fleet at the 2020 I420 Worlds will be offered an invitation to become a Member of Team USA at the 2021 World Championship.
 The Pre-Qualified Teams must still apply by the submission deadline.